SilasMarvin/wasmind/docs/src/developer-guide/message-patterns.md

 ### How Message Routing Actually Works

-**Key insight**: All actors receive all broadcast messages.
+**Note**: All actors receive all broadcast messages.
 There's no system-level filtering - actors choose which messages to process:

 ```rust
 fn handle_message(&mut self, message: MessageEnvelope) {